maheedhar1305/ProductPricingService/README.md

 ### 1.2 Using Docker

-Steps to run using Docker
+Steps to run using Docker:x

 1. A Docker image has been created for the latest stable version of the application.
 This *publicly available* image can be found [here](https://cloud.docker.com/u/maheeedhar1010/repository/docker/maheeedhar1010/product-pricing-service).
-You can use docker tool to pull the image on to your environment.
+You can use docker to pull the image to your environment.
 ```sh
 $ docker pull maheeedhar1010/product-pricing-service:1.0.0
 ```